Italodias32/API_HCSR04/README.md

 ## API Fucctions
 - ### ultrasonic HCSR04_generate(GPIO_Port port_trig[],GPIO_Pin pin_trig,GPIO_Port port_echo[],GPIO_Pin pin_echo);

-This library creates the HCSR04 sensor module.
+This function creates the HCSR04 sensor module.
 As parameters, are passed the port type and the port number of Trig and Echo, in this order.
 Then, the function returns a structure variable of type ultrasonic, which contains the necessary parameters for using the library.

 - ### void uDelay(uint32_t microSec);
 This function creates a time delay in microseconds using the Timer chosen by the programmer for the API.
 Its use is necessary to validate the other functions of the code.